Skip to main content

-Credit Card Fraud in Belgium: Protection Guide
+Credit Card Fraud in Belgium: How to Protect Yourself and React

-How much does bank fraud cost in Belgium?
+How much does fraud cost Belgians?

-| Amount stolen via phishing (2024) | EUR 49 million | Febelfin |
+Amount stolen via phishing (2024)EUR 49 millionFebelfin

-| Belgians who faced a fraud attempt | 61% | ING Belgium (2025) |
+Belgians who faced a fraud attempt61%ING Belgium (2025)

 What types of fraud target Belgian credit cards?

+Online fraud without the card (Card Not Present).
 The fraudster uses a stolen card number (data breach, hacked e-commerce site) to make online purchases.
-Strong authentication (3D Secure) has significantly reduced this risk in Europe, but some non-EU websites don't require this verification.
+Strong authentication (3D Secure) has reduced this risk within Europe, but some non-EU websites don't require this verification — card fraud there is 17 times higher according to the 2025 joint EBA-ECB report.

 The Belgian Code of Economic Law (Article VII.44), which transposes the European PSD2 directive, sets clear rules on loss allocation.